Seymour Horace Knox

 Controversially Woolworth insisted that the new firm must carry his name, and elect him President.
 Each of the other Founders would be a Director and SVP.

 Knox's health was failing.
 The fifty year old had kidney disease and high blood pressure.
-The merger would allow him to cash in and slow down.
-His share of the bounty was expected to top $10m.
-Before agreeing he secured guarantees for his people and a commitment to base a District Office in Buffalo.
+The merger would allow him to cash in with an estimated bounty of over $10m.
+To agree he insisted on a guarantee for his people and that one of the new District Offices would be in Buffalo.

 When F. W. Woolworth Co. was listed on Wall Street in January 1912, the offer was over-subscribed.
 It raised a total of $65m.
 The Knox stores were valued at $12m, which softened the blow of losing control.
 Seymour Knox used some of his windfall to fund the Knox Memorial Central School Building in Buffalo, It was inaugurated on 30 July 1913.
 He also invested in several high profile initiatives to develop enterprise and civic pride in Buffalo.
 To this day he is celebrated as one of the City's great pioneers and benefactors.